 Think about the type of clients you want to serve.
 Maybe you want to help bloggers.
 If that’s the case, look for Facebook groups where bloggers are gathered and request to join.

 Depending on the group’s rules, you may be allowed to share your services in a post.
 Some groups don’t allow service providers to post about their businesses but they do let members ask for referrals.
 You can comment and tell other members about the services you offer if they’re looking for a Pinterest VA.

-If you’ve completed the course by Gina and Kristin you could join their Facebook support group called The Pinterest Post.
+If you’ve completed the *course by Kristin you could join her Facebook support group called The Pinterest Post.
 There is always a regular supply of leads in this group, however, you can only join if you’ve taken the course.